 While the wood pellet manufacturers in our region use forest residues (tree branches, tops, etc) as well as sawdust and other mill residues, a portion of their feedstock is comprised of "whole trees".
-As markets for small-diameter thinnings and otherwise unmerchantable trees (diseased, crooked, etc) have decreased over the past decade due to the paper mill closures, private landowners have been put in a bind with what to do with their unmarketable trees when they harvest.
-Sawmills will always take the high-quality trees and pay top dollar for them, but if a landowner has no place to sell their small and/or diseased trees, then they are left with either a partial forest that is not able to regenerate successfully or they are forced to burn the remaining trees and biomass on their land so they can replant.
-In taking these trees, the wood pellet industry helps private landowners find markets for all of their trees, big and small, and allows them to reforest their land in a way this is ecologically and economically sound.
-Using whole trees, albeit the low value trees that can't be made into lumber, furniture or other higher-value products, in the wood pellet production process is part of the industry's contribution to sustainable carbon-beneficial forest management.
+As markets for small-diameter thinnings and otherwise unmerchantable trees (small, low value due to form, diseased, of an unmarketable species, etc) have decreased over the past decade due to the paper mill closures, private landowners have been put in a bind with what to do with their unmarketable trees when they harvest.
+Our forests typically include both high value and low value trees growing together.
+Sawmills will always take the high-quality trees and pay top dollar for them, but if a landowner has no place to sell their low value trees, then they are left with either a partial forest that is not able to regenerate successfully or they are forced to burn the remaining trees and biomass on their land so they can replant.
+In taking these trees, the wood pellet industry helps private landowners find markets for all of their trees, big and small, and allows them to reforest their land in a way that is ecologically and economically sound.

-Making a distinction in the EU tax treatment of wood pellets that come from residues versus those that come from whole trees would not only be problematic logistically for the mills in our region that source from both types of fiber, it would be detrimental to the forest landowners and forest health of our region as it would disincentivize a market that helps landowners replant and keep their forests as forests.
-From our standpoint, it should not be an objective to minimize the use of whole trees in biomass production.
-Their use is a key feedstock in producing renewable energy that decarbonizes the electricity sector and has ecological co-benefits in the forests of our region.
-It is carbon-beneficial to use those trees in displacing fossil fuels through pellet production, as opposed to burning them on site in the forest or in a worst-case scenario incentivizing a landowner to convert their land to non-forest uses.
-In any EU policy discussions, we would encourage the recognition of these benefits, and that the policy levers that the EU might be familiar with for sustainability of public forests in other parts of the world are very different from, and at times counter-productive to, those that are most successful in our region - a region that is dominated by private forest owners that have many options for the use of their land.
+For this reason, we caution the EU against any policy that limits the feedstocks for wood pellet production, including "whole trees".
+The reality on the ground here in our forests is that the pellet industry is taking the abundant wood fiber that has few if any other markets.
+From a price standpoint, if the fiber has a higher value usage such as lumber, veneer, or paneling it will end up as a feedstock at those mills.
+However, if there is no other market that will take the fiber, it is to the benefit of the forest, both in the short-term and long-term, that it goes into wood pellet production.
+It is carbon-beneficial to use any type of wood fiber in displacing fossil fuels through pellet production if the alternative fate is burning it on site in the forest or in a worst-case scenario incentivizing a landowner to convert their land to non-forest uses.
+In any EU policy discussions, we would encourage the recognition of the complex interactions between economics and the environment in our region, and that the policy levers that the EU might be familiar with for sustainability of public forests in other parts of the world are very different from, and at times counter-productive to, those that are most successful in our region - a region that is dominated by private forest owners that have many options for the use of their land.